schwindelig/git2ai/README.md

 # git2ai
-Tries to replace placeholders in AssemblyInfo.cs with information form your git repository.
+Replaces placeholders in AssemblyInfo.cs with information form a git repository.
 Quick and dirty solution for internal use at schwindelig.ch.
 Use at your own risk.

 Requires .NET Framework 4.6.1